-Start the Unified Service Desk client, and log on to Microsoft Dynamics 365 for Customer Engagement apps where you have installed the sample packages.
+Start the Unified Service Desk client, and sign in to the Common Data Service platform where you have installed the sample packages.

 In the main screen of the Unified Service Desk client, click the down arrow next to the gear on the top-right corner, and select Debug.
 The Debugger appears.

 In the Debugger, click Data Parameters to view the replacement parameters.